BadMojoVeryBad/phaser-node-framework/README.md

 ```

 #### A Note About Scenes
 In this framework, we don't use the `create()` and `update()` methods on scenes.
 In fact, if you implement them then components will not work.
-We instead put or create and update logic in components, which are discussed next.
+We instead put our create and update logic in components, which are discussed next.

 ### Components
 Components are a way of splitting the large amount of logic in scenes into little bits.
 Components can be considered as "pieces of a scene".